v-rajagt/IntuneDocs/intune/configuration/device-profile-assign.md

 This article shows you how to assign a profile, and includes some information on using scope tags on your profiles.

-> [!Note]
+> [!NOTE]
-> When a policy is removed, or no longer assigned to a device, the setting may keep the existing value.
-The setting isn't set back to a default value.
-To change the setting to a different value, create a new policy, and assign it.
+> When a policy is removed or no longer assigned to a device, the setting might keep the existing value.
+The setting doesn't revert to a default value.
+To change the setting to a different value, create a new policy and assign it.

 ## Assign a device profile